straightlab/compgenomics_minicourse/2025_edition/04_mysterySampleID.md

 ```
 Copy the data for your sample from the straightlab folder.
 Change sampleX to your sample number (ie. sample3).
 Repeat this for each sample number for your group.

-In the directory $GROUP_SCRATCH/biochem_minicourse_2025/straightlab/data/samples, there are files for both sample2.fastq/sample6.fastq and sample2_full.fastq/sample6_full.fastq.
-Samples 2 and 6 have very long reads (on the order of 1000s of kbs), so we had to cut the readlength to 1000bp to make it run faster.
-The sample2.fastq/sample6.fastq files are actually capped at 1000bp reads, and the "full" files contain all the reads.
+In the directory $GROUP_SCRATCH/biochem_minicourse_2025/straightlab/data/samples, there are files for both sample2.fastq and sample2_1000bpmax.fastq.
+Sample 2 has very long reads (on the order of 1000s of kbs), so we had to cut the readlength to 1000bp to make it run faster.
+The sample2.fastq file is the full file so don't cp that over.
+The file you should copy if you have sample 2 is sample2_1000bpmax.fastq.
 We had to cut down these samples because Blast is a local alignment tool, and is not built for parsing super long reads.
 In general, if you're simply trying to identify the source of a sample, you probably don't need to blast super long reads to do so, as it would be a waste of time & computational resources.
 ```
 cp $GROUP_SCRATCH/biochem_minicourse_2025/straightlab/data/samples/sampleX.fastq $me/data/samples
 ```